memgraph/docs/docs/tutorials/exploring-datasets/movie-recommendation.md

 `same_movies_rated` defines the number of same movies (more than 3) that the target user and other users need to rate, and `similar_user_set` represents the users that gave a similar rating to the movies that the target user has rated.
 These parameters enable extracting the best users for movie recommendations.

 Now we have a similar user set.
-We will use those users to calculate the average rating value for all movies they rated in the database, and return the best-rated movies as `prediction_rating` variable.
+We will use those users to calculate the average rating value for all movies they rated in the database as `prediction_rating` variable, and return the best-rated movies order by `prediction_rating` variable.

 ```cypher
 MATCH (some_movie: Movie)-[fellow_rate:RATED]-(fellow_user:User)